submariner-io/submariner-website/src/content/operations/usage/_index.en.md

 <!-- markdownlint-enable no-hard-tabs -->

 {{% notice note %}}
-Note that DNS resolution works, and that the IP address **100.3.220.176** returned is the ClusterIP associated with the *local* nginx
-Service deployed on **cluster3**.
+At this point we have the same `nginx` Service deployed within the nginx-test namespace on both clusters.
+Note that DNS resolution works, and the IP address **100.3.220.176** returned is the ClusterIP associated with the *local* nginx Service deployed on **cluster3**.
 This is expected, as Submariner prefers to handle the traffic locally whenever possible.
 {{% /notice %}}

 #### Service Discovery for Services Deployed to Multiple Clusters